Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 Image Optimization Revolution

-The biggest impact on LCP typically comes from images, and the optimization landscape has transformed significantly.
-WebP and AVIF formats are now standard, but the real game-changer has been the adoption of next-generation formats and intelligent serving strategies.
+The biggest impact on LCP optimization typically comes from images, and the optimization landscape has transformed significantly.
+WebP and AVIF formats are now standard, but the real game-changer for Core Web Vitals optimization in 2026 has been the adoption of next-generation formats and intelligent serving strategies.

-I have found that implementing a multi-format serving strategy yields the best results:
+I have found that implementing a multi-format serving strategy yields the best results for LCP as part of your overall Core Web Vitals optimization:

-Resource hints have become more sophisticated and crucial for LCP optimization.
-The `fetchpriority` attribute, now widely supported, allows granular control over resource loading priority:
+Resource hints have become more sophisticated and crucial for LCP optimization within your Core Web Vitals strategy.
+The fetchpriority attribute, now widely supported, allows granular control over resource loading priority:

 Advanced Lazy Loading Techniques

-While lazy loading is essential for performance, improper implementation can hurt LCP.
-The native `loading=”lazy”` attribute should never be used on above-the-fold images.
-Instead, implement intelligent lazy loading:
+While lazy loading is essential for performance, improper implementation can actually hurt your Core Web Vitals optimization in 2026.
+The native loading="lazy" attribute should never be used on above-the-fold images.
+Instead, implement intelligent lazy loading with an Intersection Observer:

 // Intersection Observer with dynamic loading thresholds